accelazh/accelazh.github.io/_posts/2022-01-05-Summary-on-Software-Architecture-Design.md

   * [ART tree](https://db.in.tum.de/~leis/papers/ART.pdf) is one of the popular index (e.g. HyPer) for in-memory databases (and also PMEM).
 It's essentially a radix tree with adaptive node sizes.
 Other contemporaries include [Masstree](https://pdos.csail.mit.edu/papers/masstree:eurosys12.pdf), which is a trie of B+trees and collective optimizing techniques; [Bw-tree](https://www.microsoft.com/en-us/research/publication/the-bw-tree-a-b-tree-for-new-hardware/); and [Be-tree](https://www.usenix.org/conference/fast15/technical-sessions/presentation/jannen), which uses per node buffer to absorb random updates, and can be used in [VMWare copy files](https://www.usenix.org/conference/fast20/presentation/zhan).
 For filtering, besides commonly used [BloomFilter](http://oserror.com/backend/bloomfilter/), [SuRF](https://db.cs.cmu.edu/papers/2018/mod601-zhangA-hm.pdf) additionally supports range query but with high update cost.

-  * [FaRM](https://www.microsoft.com/en-us/research/project/farm/) builds scale-out in-memory database with fast serializable transactions on RDMA and UPS protected PMEM.
+  * [FaRM](https://www.microsoft.com/en-us/research/project/farm/) builds scaleout in-memory database with fast serializable transactions on RDMA and UPS protected PMEM.
 CPU bottleneck is overcome by reducing message count, one-sided RDMA reads/writes, and exploiting parallelism.
 Data is sharded.
 Distributed transaction is implemented with 2PC; lock is persisted in logs of primary nodes of each partition; read is lock-free; coordinator has no persistent state.
 Zookeeper is used to maintain node membership.
 Objects are accessed via keys (pointer address).
 Following work [A1](https://arxiv.org/abs/2004.05712) builds graph database atop FaRM, and handles RDMA congestion with [DCQCN](https://blog.csdn.net/hithj_cainiao/article/details/117292144).

   * [Silo](https://wzheng.github.io/silo.pdf) builds OCC serializable transaction commit protocol by epoch-based group commit, indexed by Masstree.
 [Manycore](https://taesoo.kim/pubs/2016/min:fxmark.pdf) (40+ CPU cores) significantly changes concurrency design in HPC, in-memory, PMEM systems; e.g. Linux [Kernel](https://pdos.csail.mit.edu/papers/linux:osdi10.pdf) and [Filesystems](https://taesoo.kim/pubs/2016/min:fxmark-slides.pdf).
 Besides custom latching & fencing, techniques are frequently used such as [Epoch-based Reclamation](https://aturon.github.io/blog/2015/08/27/epoch/#epoch-based-reclamation) (e.g. in Masstree), [Sloppy Counter](https://pdos.csail.mit.edu/papers/linux:osdi10.pdf), [Flat Combining](https://www.cs.bgu.ac.il/~hendlerd/papers/flat-combining.pdf), Share Nothing.
 Epoch-based Reclamation groups frequent memory operations into larger infrequent epochs; threads work on local memory, except the GC one touches all after epoch inactive.
 [RCU](http://www.jmfaleiro.com/pubs/latch-free-cidr2017.pdf) is similar, that after all transaction passed low-watermark epoch, older DB record versions can be reclaimed.
 Sloppy Counter splits reference counting to a global counter and per-core counters, where most operation happens at thread-local.
 In Flat Combining, worker threads publish requests to thread-local, then compete for a global CAS (compare-and-set), and the only winner batches and executes all requests.
 Shared Nothing is the silver bullet for high concurrency, as long as the system can be designed this way ([comprehensive example](https://www.usenix.org/conference/osdi16/technical-sessions/presentation/curtis-maury)).